Nude Art

 Although the naked figures are in no way sexualised, I wanted there to be an erotic undertone to the masked female figure wielding the knife.
 This alludes to the base instincts and urges that are feeding this awful war.
 When I witness the raptures of joy displayed with every killed soldier, I wonder just how close sex and violence are on the spectrum of primal instincts.

-Future Work
+Male Menace and Future Work

 The theme that I keep returning to in my recent work is male menace, and male objectification of women.
 These character traits (or flaws) have always been around.
 I cringe when I think about what was considered acceptable behaviour when I was young.
-I shudder to think of all the times when I acted inappropriately, especially when in a group of men.

 I have featured the likes of Prince Andrew in a number of my paintings, calling out his bad behaviour.
 But these paintings are really about all men.
 We are all culpable, including myself.
 This is why in my painting Men in Suits I included myself in the back, amongst the various sex pests and offenders.
 I also added a masked figure, who could well represent you, the viewer.